 The hike is quite strenuous with steep ascents and descents and some narrow exposed paths along the way.
 I would highly recommend using hiking poles, especially if you’re not confident about your steady-footedness and might get a shaky leg on the exposed sections.
 Same goes for footwear – the sturdier are your shoes and more ankle support you have, the better off you’ll be.
 If you’re an experienced hiker, the trail is manageable with trail runners.

 If you follow my advice and head out on a good weather day, I would still advise packing waterproofs, especially a waterproof jacket.
 The weather in the mountains can change so quickly, and even the most accurate weather forecast might not predict that odd rain cloud.

 Bring loads and loads of water!
 The only place you can top up is Harder Kulm, and after that, you’ll be on your own – there are no fountains or streams to quench your thirst along the way.
-My advice would be taking two litres of water as a minimum per person, as you do not want to run out of water with miles left on the trail.
+My advice would be taking two litres of water as an absolute minimum per person, as you do not want to run out of water with miles left on the trail.

 You will definitely need to fuel your hike with food and snacks, as it will last the most part of your day.
-Load up on plenty of carbs ahead of the hike, pack some lunch for when you reach Augstmatthorn and a few snacks along the way.
-As with water, your first and last fueling station will be Harder Kulm.
+Load up on plenty of carbs ahead of the hike, pack some lunch for when you reach Augstmatthorn and a few calorie-rich snacks along the way.
+As with water, your first and last fuelling station will be Harder Kulm.

 One thing I would definitely consider taking with me on such a long hike is a small first aid kit.
 I have been lucky enough to never have needed one, but you never know, right?
 Even if you yourself avoid getting hurt, you might run into someone who has had worse luck than you, and it’s great to be prepared and able to help.
 There’s plenty of first aid kits available to buy, including ones specifically designed for hiking.